onefoursix/streamsets-job-template-service/README.md

 ```
 - Make sure each <code>job_template_config</code> record has a unique name, like <code>files-to-gcp-prod-1</code>.
 This allows multiple different parameter values to be saved as configurations for a given Job Template.
 There are additional sample config values in the file [sample-job-template-config-records.sql](sql/sample-job-template-config-records.sql)

+- Edit the value set in this line in the file <code>python/job_template_service.py</code> to specify where the application's log will be written to.
+All modules share this log so for example, if there are permissions issues writing to the database tables, error messages should appear in this log:

+    log_file = '/tmp/streamsets-job-template-service.log'

 - Edit the value set in this line in the file <code>python/streamsets_manager.py</code> as this value sets the maximum time the app will wait for a Job to complete before getting its metrics.
 Jobs that take longer to complete will be considered as having failed.